Businesses are relying on long payments for cash flow

 Lamond says leveraging bargaining power is a common source of capital in Australia.
 "Often in Australia, sectors are oligopolized, so the big companies at the top of food chain have considerable market power.
 They can demand their own terms with their suppliers.
 Delaying payment of their trade bills is the easiest and cheapest source of cash flow."

 So, if larger businesses are paying late, are smaller businesses doing it as well?
-Not according to Veda's recent survey.
+Not according to Equifax's recent survey.
 Small businesses between 10 and 50 employees were paying their invoices the fastest, followed by micro businesses that paid invoices with an average of 10 days past terms.
 Meanwhile, the pressure larger businesses are putting on small business suppliers by paying late is causing cash flow issues and can contribute to business failure.

 A global problem

 Recent data released from finance company MarketInvoice revealed just how bad Australia's long payment culture is.
 According to five years worth of data, which is comprised of 30,000 invoices from 1,000 companies across 80 countries, Australia pays its invoices an average of 26.4 days overdue.
 That is the longest of any country in the world.
 The next closest country is Mexico with 18.6 days, followed by South Africa with 16.5 days.

 The survey was undertaken to evaluate the effect of the UK's long payment culture.
 While the survey was released in 2016, the UK has had a measure to combat its long payment culture in place since 2008 – the prompt payment code.
 The code is essentially a voluntary commercial discipline, whereby businesses signing up to it agree to pay suppliers on time, give clear guidance to suppliers and encourage good practice.
 The prompt payment code allows businesses to engage in conscionable businesses practises that they can then advertise.
 It then encourages others to do business with them.

 Australia's prompt payment endeavour